Malek-Salahi/Mine-Sweeper/README.md

 # Mine-Sweeper
-A simple and basic mine sweeper version needs to be improved
+A simple and basic mine sweeper version done in Java oop needs to be improved